cxt11100/sevenbox/README.md

 # SevenBox
-**Private chip-music studio** for [seven](https://github.com/cxt11100) — sketch songs in the browser and jam live with friends.
+**Chiptune studio** — sketch songs in the browser and jam live with friends.

 Free online chiptune song editor with multiplayer rooms and a permanent free host.
+Open for everyone to use.

 ---